go-playground/mold/README.md

 | ucase               | Uppercases the data.                                                                      |
 | ucfirst             | Upper cases the first character of the data.                                              |

+**Special Notes:**
+`default` and `set` modifiers are special in that they can be used to set the value of a field or underlying type information or attributes and both use the same underlying function to set the data.

+Setting a Param will have the following special effects on data types where it's not just the value being set:
+- Chan - param used to set the buffer size, default = 0.
+- Slice - param used to set the capacity, default = 0.
+- Map - param used to set the size, default = 0.
+- time.Time - param used to set the time format OR value, default = time.Now(), `utc` = time.Now().UTC(), other tries to parse using RFC3339Nano and set a time value.

 Scrubbers
 ----------